Hon. Persiana Bard1

 F, #129525, b.
 12 November 1642, d.
 25 May 1714

-Frances Willoughby was born on 12 November 1642 at Aldersgate Street, London, England.1 She was the daughter of William Willoughby, 6th Baron Willoughby of Parham and Anne Cary.1 She married, firstly, Sir John Harpur before 1678.1 She married, secondly, Charles Henry Kirkhoven, 1st and last Earl of Bellomont, son of Jan van der Kerchhove, Lord of Henvliet and Catherine Wotton, Countess of Chesterfield, on 25 August 1679 at Swarkeston, Derbyshire, England.1 She married, thirdly, Henry Heveningham on 3 July 1684 at St. Martin-in-the-Fields Church, Covent Garden, London, England.1 She died on 25 May 1714 at age 71 at Swarkeston, Derbyshire, England, without issue.1 She was buried on 4 June 1714 at Swarkeston, Derbyshire, England.1 Her will (dated 9 March 1712) was probated in May 1714.1
+Frances Willoughby was born on 12 November 1642 at Aldersgate Street, London, EnglandG.1 She was the daughter of William Willoughby, 6th Baron Willoughby of Parham and Anne Cary.1 She married, firstly, Sir John Harpur, son of John Harpur, before 1678.1 She married, secondly, Charles Henry Kirkhoven, 1st and last Earl of Bellomont, son of Jan Polyander van der Kerchhove, Heer van Henvliet and Catherine Wotton, Countess of Chesterfield, on 25 August 1679 at Swarkeston, Derbyshire, EnglandG.1 She married, thirdly, Henry Heveningham on 3 July 1684 at St. Martin-in-the-Fields Church, Covent Garden, London, EnglandG.1 She died on 25 May 1714 at age 71 at Swarkeston, Derbyshire, EnglandG, without issue.1 She was buried on 4 June 1714 at Swarkeston, Derbyshire, EnglandG.1 Her will (dated 9 March 1712) was proven (by probate) in May 1714.1

-From before 1678, her married name became Harpur.1 As a result of her marriage, Frances Willoughby was styled as Baroness Wotton on 25 August 1679.
-From 25 August 1679, her married name became Kirkhoven.1 As a result of her marriage, Frances Willoughby was styled as Countess of Bellomont on 9 December 1680.
+From before 1678, her married name became Harpur.1 From 25 August 1679, her married name became Kirkhoven.1 After her marriage, Frances Willoughby was styled as Baroness Wotton on 25 August 1679.
+After her marriage, Frances Willoughby was styled as Countess of Bellomont on 9 December 1680.
 From 3 July 1684, her married name became Heveningham.1

 Citations